-Our first aim is to determine if sPCIst and sLZc discriminate between brain responses to visual and auditory stimuli varying in granularity.
-To do so, we will look for differences in each complexity measure between two levels of granularity of the stimuli.
-In the visual paradigm, the levels are between: 1) image classes, such as between natural and blurred images; and 2) categories within the natural image class, such as between animal famous-people and household-objects images.
-This aim allows us to provide within-category evidence not provided by previous studies (Mensen et al., 2017).
-Our four five hypotheses for the visual paradigm of aim 1 are that there will be differences in sPCIst and sLZc between: 1) natural and unrecognizable blurred images; 2) natural images and visual noise; 3) unrecognizable blurred images, and 5) unrecognizable and recognizable blurred images.
+In the visual paradigm, the levels are between: 1) image classes, such as between natural and blurred images; and 2) categories within the natural image class, such as between famous-people and household-objects images.
+This aim allows us to determine if sPClst and sLZc are sensitive (and how sensitive) to changes in sensory-induced brain activity, and to provide within-category evidence not provided by previous studies (Mensen et al., 2017).
+Our five hypotheses for the visual paradigm of aim 1 are that there will be differences in sPClst and sLZc between: 1) natural and unrecognizable blurred images; 2) natural images and visual noise; 3) blurred images and visual noise; 4) famous-people and household-objects images, and 5) unrecognizable and recognizable blurred images.
 All of the hypotheses for both paradigms are presented in tables 1-3.

-In the auditory paradigm, the two levels of granularity are between: 1) audio classes, such as natural and noise-vocoded audio; and 2) categories within the natural audio class, such as between animal famous-people and household-objects audio.
-Our four five hypotheses for the auditory paradigm of aim 1 are that there will be differences in sPCIst and sLZc between: 1) natural and noise-vocoded audio; 2) natural audio and auditory noise; 3) noise-vocoded audio and auditory noise; and 4) animal famous-names and household-objects audio, and 5) unrecognizable and recognizable noise-vocoded audio.
+In the auditory paradigm, the two levels of granularity are between: 1) audio classes, such as natural and noise-vocoded audio; and 2) categories within the natural audio class, such as between famous-people and household-objects audio.
+Our five hypotheses for the auditory paradigm of aim 1 are that there will be differences in sPCIst and sLZc between: 1) natural and unrecognizable noise-vocoded audio; 2) natural audio and auditory noise; 3) unrecognizable noise-vocoded audio and auditory noise; 4) famous-names and household-objects audio, and 5) unrecognizable and recognizable noise-vocoded audio.

-1.5.2.
+1.4.2.
 Aim 2: eyes open vs. eyes closed

 Our second aim (specific to the auditory paradigm) is to determine if sPCIst and sLZc discriminate between brain responses to auditory stimuli with eyes open vs. eyes closed.
-This aim is independent of aim 1 and allows us to provide new evidence in the context of corresponding discrepancies reported in previous studies (Farnes et al., 2020; Mediano et al., 2020).
+This aim is independent of aim 1, and although there is not a theoretically motivated prediction for this aim, it allows us to provide new evidence in the context of corresponding discrepancies reported in previous studies (Farnes et al., 2020; Mediano et al., 2024).
 To do so, we will look for differences in each complexity measure between eyes-open vs. eyes-closed conditions for one category each in two of the audio classes.
 Our two hypotheses for aim 2 are that there will be differences in sPCIst and sLZc between: 1) household-objects audio and household-objects audio eyes-closed; and 2) auditory noise and auditory noise eyes-closed.

-1.5.3.
+1.4.3.
 Aim 3: visual vs. auditory modality

 Our third aim is to determine if sPCIst and sLZc discriminate between brain responses to visual vs. auditory stimuli.
 This aim is also independent of aim 1.
-For this analysis, there are three levels of granularity: 1) between visual and auditory paradigms, such as between all visual stimuli and all auditory stimuli; 2) between visual and auditory classes, such as between natural images and natural audio; and 3) between categories within natural classes, such as between animal famous-people images and animal famous-names audio.
-Our five hypotheses for aim 3 are that there will be differences in sPCIst and sLZc between: 1) all images and all audio; 2) natural images and natural audio; 3) visual noise and auditory noise; 4) animal famous-people images and animal famous-names audio; and 5) household-objects images and household-objects audio.
+For this analysis, there are three levels of granularity: 1) between visual and auditory paradigms, such as between all visual stimuli and all auditory stimuli; 2) between visual and auditory classes, such as between natural images and natural audio; and 3) between categories within natural classes, such as between famous-people images and famous-names audio.
+Our five hypotheses for aim 3 are that there will be differences in sPCIst and sLZc between: 1) all images and all audio; 2) natural images and natural audio; 3) visual noise and auditory noise; 4) famous-people images and famous-names audio; and 5) household-objects images and household-objects audio.

-1.5.4.
+1.4.4.
 Exploratory aim 1: dimensions of subjectivity